FOMO-GOBBLE/fomo3d-docs/pages/index.md

 # Introduction

-Welcome to the official documentation for FOMO3D, a groundbreaking platform on the Solana blockchain that combines the functionalities of a Decentralized Exchange (DEX) Automated Market Maker (AMM) with a memecoin launchpad.
-Here, you'll find all the information you need to understand, use, and interact with FOMO3D.
+Welcome to the official documentation for SOLFUN, a pioneering platform on the Solana blockchain that integrates a memecoin launchpad named FOMO with a Decentralized Exchange (DEX) called Snapper.
+Here, you'll find all the information you need to interact with SOLFUN.

 <style>
   .flex-container {